-Here are 5 behavioral biases you may never have heard of but will definitely be dealing with on a daily basis as you try to reach people with your messaging:
+Rest assured, you will definitely be dealing with this on a daily basis as you try to reach people with your messaging:

 Which sheep did you look at first?
 The black one, right?
-That’s your salience bias at work.
+That’s your salience biases at work.

 Salience bias is the cognitive bias that makes people focus on the most prominent or striking object while they ignore the “unremarkable”.
 We have this bias today thanks to our old evolutionary survival instincts.
 It helps us focus our limited cognitive resources on the most important pieces of information in front of us.

 This bias is super relevant for marketers and designers alike.
 Whether it’s words or images, people will only initially notice the standout aspects.
-If you want to capture the attention of your audience, make sure you choose wisely what content you’re featuring within a document or design.
+If you want to capture the attention of your audience, make sure you choose wisely what content you’re featuring.

 Large static blocks of text just don’t cut it – there’s nothing to break up the “unremarkable”.
-You should use imagery, different font sizes, and headings to highlight items you want people to notice and then trust that their interest in that content will encourage them to immerse themselves further.
+You should use imagery, different font sizes, and headings to highlight items you want people to notice.
+Then, trust that their interest in that content will encourage them to immerse themselves further.

 If you’re interested in learning about Turtl’s Surf & Immerse format that’s designed to work with salience bias to capture skim readers’ attentions, check us out here.

 Priming refers to the effect where one idea leads to other (seemingly unrelated) ideas later on, even though a person isn’t aware of the connection.
-For example, someone who has just seen the word “yellow” will be quicker to identify the word “banana” than those who hadn’t, though they won’t recognize the connection themselves.
-This also works with imagery and even smell.
+For example, someone who has just seen the word “yellow” will be quicker to identify the word “banana” than those who hadn’t.
+Though they won’t recognize the connection themselves.
+These biases also work with imagery and even smell.

 A British university found that staff would pay more money into an “honesty box” for tea and coffee when there was an image of eyes above the price list, compared to an image of flowers.
-Even though the people are unaware that they’re being influenced in this way, the choice of imagery can have demonstrable impacts on behavior.
+Even though people are unaware that this technique influences them, the choice of imagery can have demonstrable impacts on behavior.

-If imagery has such a strong influence on the decisions people make in the future, this could be a really powerful tool in the hands of the right marketers.
+It seems as though imagery has such a strong influence on the decisions people make in the future.
+This could be a really powerful tool in the hands of the right marketers.
 Not using imagery in your content is doing it a big disservice.

-Research has found that the priming effect can last anywhere from 15/20 minutes to two days and it doesn’t depreciate within that time.
+Research has found that the priming effect can last anywhere from 15/20 minutes to two days.
+Besides, it doesn’t depreciate within that time.
 These subtle influences pack a big punch.

 It’s not just people this applies to, it can affect your brand and product too.
-Research has found that if people don’t like the aesthetic of a product, they’re more likely to give it overall low ratings, even if everything else about the product is high quality.
+Research has found that if people don’t like the aesthetic of a product, they’re more likely to give it overall low ratings.
+Yes, even if everything else about the product is high quality.

 This is why marketers really should sweat the small stuff.
 One tiny flaw in a design can be the Achilles heel of your entire campaign.
-Also, make sure your content is looking the best it can possibly look – avoid static formats like the PDF and opt for something a little more interactive 🐢.
+Also, make sure your content is looking the best it can possibly look.

 No matter how small something seems in the grand scheme of your marketing strategy, making it look polished can have a big payoff.
 Altering colors, fonts, and imagery could impact the bottom line more than you think.
 As people learn more about your brand and your product, their opinions won’t be so easily swayed, but first impressions are critical.